Information for Authors

 - Double-check and cross-check all citations that appear in text and in the bibliography to ensure accuracy and correctly formatted citations.

 - Tables should be used sparingly.
 Include them in the body of your manuscript as they are cited.
 Table files should be also saved in the program in which they were produced and retained if needed for production.

 - Images should be used sparingly.
 Include them in the body of your manuscript as they are cited.
-Submit images and line art as image files in uncompressed TIFF or JPEG format and as separate files, at 300 dpi or higher.
+Submit images and line art as image files in uncompressed TIFF or JPEG format and as separate files that are 1,350 or more pixels wide.
 Seek and secure permissions for use of images that you did not create.

 - If your research involves human subjects (interviews, focus groups, observations, student papers, etc), please include your IRB protocol number as an endnote.

 - Remove all identifying information.
 Check your manuscript carefully prior to submission to insure that all comments and track changes have been deleted.
 Clear the “properties” (metadata) in your file so that your article is completely anonymous for the purpose of review.